slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*
 “When innovative companies begin making decent profits, landlords raise the rents to adjust for the new ability to pay.
 As a result, these additional wages are neither reinvested, nor reflected in the disposable income of employees.
 This is the dynamic behind the mystery of stagnant wages.
 When workers in a particularly well-paid sector begin pouring into a city, landlords likewise raise the rent to absorb these incomes.
 It isn’t gentrification, but absorption through monopoly power.”
+- (kk) Never use a credit card for credit.
+The only kind of credit, or debt, that is acceptable is debt to acquire something whose exchange value is extremely likely to increase, like in a home.
+The exchange value of most things diminishes or vanishes the moment you purchase them.
+Don’t be in debt to losers.
+- (kk) Saving money and investing money are both good habits.
+Small amounts of money invested regularly for many decades without deliberation is one path to wealth.

 Hints: